 There’s a mouse hole in your panties.
 I never see the mouse.
 But sometimes I hear it rummaging around.
 These days the sky is closer.
 I catch myself ducking my head when the evening clouds come in.
 Around town the names of things appear written on them overnight.
 The script is quite ornate.
 But the words are misspelled by someone who’s missing a tongue.
 Our new bodies are crawling from a pool of rain water that’s collected in the basement of a demolished building.
 Our old bodies were never notified and now they shatter into tiny mirrors.
 But that’s what they always were.
 The banks of the river are swollen and green.
 It may start flooding.
 It may not.
 The mice understand there’s no real difference.
-What do you suggest for bait?
-In the morning it’ll all be spelled out.

 People are leaving work and the clouds behind the black budding trees are on fire with colors we’ve never seen before.
 Some people pause to look.
 Some people even stand still.
 Later they’ll be hunted down.
 Feral white mice with lethal mouth bacteria.
 It’s a home study course.
 It’s the last chapter of the self-help book.
 It’s an attractive basin into which you can drain a little blood.
 A beautiful young man on the bus touches my gray hair quickly with his fingers and invites me to drink coffee with him.
 I tell him about my sons.
 The glorious architecture that prepared them for this world.
 The womb with teeth.
 The one that won’t let me go.
 Trained by dogs.
 Trained as dogs.
 We talk about wrestling.
 This just gets me in deeper trouble.
 A piece of the Antarctic ice shelf tore itself free and melted in a matter of months.
 We’ve been telling each other the same story every three months for the last fifteen years.
 We’re still waiting for a piece to tear itself off.
 I’d settle for a little melting.
 You’re still waiting for a word from the scientific community.
 Each time we have a little less to reconstitute ourselves with.
 Stop using clay.
 That’s what you say.
 I never have.
 That’s what I never get to.
 Investigators are combing the scene.
 They have instructions to radio the whereabouts of our subtle bodies to the underground cities in the asteroids that our ancestors mistook for heaven.
 To us they seem more like basement classrooms or waiting rooms at the county jail.
 Sometimes it happens.
 Sometimes it doesn’t.
 Either way we miss it.
 We pass through apertures.
 We are apertures.
 We are sphincters.
 We render each other down.
 It’s nothing personal.
 It’s just what we do.
 A little more concentrated each time.
 Just add water.
 Just add fire.
 Any minute now the sky’s going to go out.
 Just be here when it comes back in.